 Once notified, our Department can contact EMS if necessary and arrange for an officer to meet them and show them to the proper location on campus.
 This can be very important, since most EMS personnel will know where to find Agnes Scott but not specific buildings on campus.
-Having an officer escort them to the scene can save time which may be important to the injured person's health.
+Having an officer escort EMS to the scene can save time which may be important to the injured person's health.

 If a student becomes sick when the Health Center is not open, call the Department of Public Safety.
 An officer will come to check on the student.
 If the situation is serious, the officer will have EMS dispatched to the scene to transport the student.
-If the situation is not serious or life threatening but the student needs or wants to go to the DeKalb Medical Center Emergency Room, the officer will try to arrange for a friend or the student's Resident Director (RD) or Resident Assistant (RA) to transport her to the Medical Center.
+If the situation is not serious or life threatening but the student needs or wants to go to the DeKalb Medical Center Emergency Room, the officer will try to arrange transportation with available resources to the Medical Center.